vangef/BBGradebookOrganiser/README.md

 - Extract the downloaded gradebook in a new directory inside *BB_gradebooks*

 ### Run script
-- Before running the script for the first time, install the required python packages
+- Before running the script for the first time, install the required packages
   - `python -m pip install -r requirements.txt`
   - If running on Linux/Mac, you also need to have *unrar* installed in order to be able to extract .rar files
     - `sudo apt install unrar` for Linux